NeVeSpl/NTypewriter/readme.md

 NTypewriter is files generator from text templates populated with meta-data about your C# code.
 It is like a specialized and more convenient T4 design-time template.

+With NTypewriter you can:
+- auto-generate documentation for your C# code
+- create a typed TypeScript API client for your ASP.net web API

 <ins>For those who know Typewriter</ins>:

 NTypewriter is a younger and more immature brother of beloved [Typewriter](https://github.com/frhagn/Typewriter).
 They share the same ideas, but with a completely different implementation.
 NTypwriter uses [Scriban](https://github.com/scriban/scriban) as a template engine, thus templates files are completely not interchangeable.
 While code model api is about 95% compatible between them, there are some differences.
 NTypewriter code model is 100% pure, without any amenities that helps generate TS files.
+All things that help  generate TypeScript from ASP.NET are located in built-in functions: [Action](https://github.com/NeVeSpl/NTypewriter/blob/master/Documentation/BuiltInFunctions.md#actionfunctions), [Type](https://github.com/NeVeSpl/NTypewriter/blob/master/Documentation/BuiltInFunctions.md#typefunctions).

 Oh, did I forget to mention that NTypewriter also solves most of the awaited issues of the Typewriter that were promised for 2.0 version:
 - support for attribute properties/values, statics, indexers, default parameters, nullable, records, constructors